SvenTwo/epidermal/README.md

     convert_model_to_fcn.py - Convert the trained classification model into a fully convolutional model which gives stomata estimates per pixel
-    apply_fcn.py        - Apply a trained FCN to generate stomata predictions on a set of test images
+    apply_fcn.py        - Apply a trained FCN to generate stomata predictions on a set of test images webapp.py           - Flask App serving the stomata ID upload and viewing server worker.py           - Worker process that processes unprocessed images from the web app.
+Should be run while the webapp runs.